Linuxfabrik/monitoring-plugins/INSTALL.rst

 Linux: Using your OS Package Manager
 ------------------------------------

 We provide repositories for RPM and DEB packages.
-Have a look at [repo.linuxfabrik.ch](https://repo.linuxfabrik.ch/monitoring-plugins) for the installation instructions.
+Have a look at `repo.linuxfabrik.ch <https://repo.linuxfabrik.ch/monitoring-plugins>`_ for the installation instructions for your distro.

 We currently just provide packages for released versions of Linuxfabrik's Monitoring Plugins, not for the current main (development) branch.